fprimex/zdgrab/README.md

 integration with [SendSafelyGrab](https://github.com/fprimex/SendSafelyGrab)
 for downloading SendSafely package links included in comments.

+## Note

+Zdgrab was originally written while I was at Basho, and my repository used to be a fork of their original one.
+On June 29, 2021 I deleted the forked repo and re-pushed it as its own standalone repository.
+This is the repo that is the source of the Pypi package.

+This version is diverging from that old, effectively unmaintained version pretty significantly, and I don't have any control over that repo anymore.
+Report issues here to have them fixed in the Pypi releases.

 ## Installing

 Tested with Python 2.7 and 3.7.
 Zdgrab requires